 Some whacky and weird facts.
 Did you know Portland’s not into religion?
 42% of its population registered religiously unaffiliated.
 Very few churches and guess what, it all makes sense to me!!!
 Especially when the entire town is practicing Voodoo.
 I mean what kind of town sticks pretzels in Voodoo donut dolls?
 Along with a city slogan of “Keep Portland Weird” – shit is weird and I’m hungry.

 And did you know Portland has more breweries/microbreweries than any other city in the world?
 Really!!!!
 It’s ranked as the #5 beer destination in the world as well.
 And when you’re competing against towns who have been making beer for 1000’s of years, those Bavarian Lederhosen wearing drunks have been put on notice.
 WTS (Wikipedia That Shit!) that’s a stat!

 Giddy with anticipation my Uber drove me up SE Division Street, lined with grocery stores, bars and a large number of restaurants; Inter mixed with condos, homes and some industrial.
 A true mixed-use neighborhood.
-As we rolled up to the restaurant, I was happy and surprised the place was a converted single-family home with a retro funky Haight Street decor.
+As I rolled up to the restaurant, I was happy and surprised the place was a converted single-family home with a retro funky Haight Street decor.
 Mis matched interior, metal seats, small paper napkins and blaring Thai music.
 As I sat at the bar I felt I was transformed back to Thailand but a retro funky one.
-I liked it.
+I kinda liked it.